EA loses Star Wars users, shares tumble

 Video game companies such as EA and Activision have been trying to turn gamers from one-time purchasers into subscribers who generate a steady and predictable revenue stream to boost business and protect against economic uncertainty.

-Sterne Agee analyst Bhatia said the company's earnings forecast was light and was likely affected by the performance of "Star Wars."

-For the fiscal first quarter, the company expects to post a loss of 45 cents per share to 40 cents per share.
+For the fiscal first quarter, the company expects EPS to be a loss of 45 cents per share to 40 cents per share.

 Adjusted for the deferral of digital revenue and other items, the company said profit fell 33 percent to $56 million, or 17 cents per share, which beat Wall Street estimates by a penny.
 Adjusted revenue fell 2 percent to $977 million, which beat analyst estimates of $957.85 million, according to Thomson-Reuters I/B/E/S. Its futuristic game "Mass Effect 3" helped drive sales in the quarter.

 The company's digital revenue hit $1.2 billion in the fiscal year.
-Its shares dropped as much as 10 percent in after hours trading on Monday, but recovered slightly later to trade down about 5 percent at $14.36.
+Its shares fell to $1.41, or 9 percent, in aftermarket trading after closing at $15.12 per share on Monday.

-(Reporting By Liana B. Baker in New York and Malathi Nayak in San Francisco; editing by Andre Grenon, M.D.
-Golan and Himani Sarkar)
+(Reporting By Liana B. Baker; editing by Andre Grenon and M.D.
+Golan)